isomerpages/csc-knowledge/_ethos-issue-25/Driving Sustainability in the Public Sector.md

 <p>We have started to incorporate sustainability features into our public touchpoints.
 For example, some of our new public libraries have indoor greenery and sustainably sourced furniture.
 Existing public libraries also hold sustainability-themed workshops and events regularly.
 In addition, the public sector engages communities to raise awareness on environmental sustainability issues. </p>

-<p>The public sector is also committed to enhancing its procurement policies</p>

-<p>to support Singapore’s transition to a greener economy.
+<p>The public sector is also committed to enhancing its procurement policies to support Singapore’s transition to a greener economy.
 Apart from mandating minimum resource  efficiency or sustainability standards for selected goods and services, we will be introducing more environmental sustainability considerations into the Government’s tender evaluation process from FY2024.
 We will start with large construction and Information Communications Technology (ICT) tenders, setting aside up to 5% of the evaluation points for environmental sustainability.</p>

 <p>Our digitalisation efforts have also contributed towards our sustainability goals.
 As more public services go online and accept electronic payment, we reduce the need for members of the public to submit hard copies or for public officers to use printing paper.</p>